TomFinley/TomFinley.github.io/llm/index.md

 ---

 Like many, I find large language models fascinating.
 I decided to make a small section devoted to copies of "conversations" I have had with LLMs.

-Whatever one may think about such models, they are absolutely fascinating, and I've observed that my colleagues, friends, and family have enjoyed reading the output of some of these.
+So, here I have many of the more interesting ones that I feel I can safely show.
+The convention here is, my prompts are indicated in block quotes, and the output of the model as regular text.
+They are minimally edited, and generally include my typos/mistakes.
+Due to the limitations of the export process, much of the styling and all of the links will be absent.

 ### [Copilot aka Bing Chat aka Sydney](sydney)